 Peer-to-Peer Lending

 Peer-to-peer lending has been around since 2005.
-P2P lending is an online platform that allows you to get a bad credit loan directly from another individual or group of individuals rather than from an institution.
+P2P lending is an online platform that allows you to get a loan with bad credit directly from another individual or group of individuals rather than from an institution.
 Potential borrowers post a loan listing on various peer-to-peer websites, indicating the amount needed and what it’s for.
 Investors review the loan listings and choose borrowers they wish to fund.

 Online Personal Loans